pearcej/cppds/_sources/LinearBasic/ImplementingaStackCpp.rst

     .. activecode:: stack_1ac_py
        :caption: Implementing a Stack class using Python lists

+       #Tests the push, empty, size, pop, and top methods of the stack library.

        class Stack:
            def __init__(self):
                self.items = []

            def isEmpty(self):
+	       #checks if the stack is empty.
                return self.items == []

            def push(self, item):
+	       #adds item to the top of the stack.
                self.items.append(item)

            def pop(self):
+	       #removes the top item of the stack.
                return self.items.pop()

            def top(self):
+	       #returns the top item of the stack.
                return self.items[len(self.items)-1]

            def size(self):
+	       #returns the number of items in the stack.
                return len(self.items)

        def main():